tinkkit/tink-range-datepicker-angular/README.md

 # Tink range datepicker Angular directive

-v1.0.0
+v1.1.0

 ## What is this repository for?

 The Tink Angular range-datepicker gives you the ability to select a series of dates.

-Tink is an in-house developed easy-to-use front end framework for quick prototyping and simple deployment of all kinds of websites and apps, keeping a uniform and consistent look and feel.
+Tink is an in-house developed easy-to-use front-end framework for quick prototyping and simple deployment of all kinds of websites and apps, keeping a uniform and consistent look and feel.

 ## Setup